hpicgs/unCover/README.md

 Please note that for copyright reasons we removed the plain text of the scraped news articles and only left the metadata and the generated texts in the dataset files.

+## Prerequisites

+Before you can use the installation script as described below, please make sure you have the following packages installed and working on your machine:
+- Anaconda or Miniconda
+- Java (Runtime Environment is sufficient)
+- Make and g++

 ## Setup

 To set up this project to run on your own machine, run the following command